 Stax makes it easy for Java developers to build, manage, and scale applications on Amazon EC2.
 On the coding side, there’s a complete MVC framework, RIA tools, and complete support for scripting.
 Development and testing is simplified by a local toolkit and an Ant plugin for easy builds.
 At deployment time, Stax uses EC2 to provide access to unlimited server resources.
-It is currently in beta and you can sign up here.

 John M. Willis wrote to tell me about his Cloud Cafe podcast.
 He’s already recorded episodes with many of the major players in the cloud computing space, including GigaSpaces, RightScale, and Elastra.
 He’s already recorded 28 episodes, so you’d best start listening now before you fall even further behind!

 The very same John M. Willis asked me to mention that Cloud Camp Atlanta will be taking place on Tuesday, January 20.
 Cloud Camps are a wonderful way to meet other people who are involved in and interested in cloud computing, and a can also give you a good sense of why people are so excited about it.